 Instructions

-- In a saucepan over medium-high heat, add water, salt, cornmeal in a saucepan, and bring to a boil.
+- In a saucepan over medium-high heat, add water, salt, and cornmeal, then bring to a boil.

 - Reduce heat and stir almost constantly (to avoid clumps) for about 10 minutes or until the mixture is thickened to the consistency you like.